-The HiPKI RCA hardware and software are dedicated to supporting the operation of HiPKI RCA and only components obtained security authorization can be used.
-There must be no other hardware devices, network connections or component software installed irrelevant to the operation and the checks for malicious code should be conducted during each use.
+The HiPKI RCA hardware and software are dedicated to supporting the operation of HiPKI RCA.
+There shall be no other applications, hardware devices, network connections, or component software installed that are not parts of the HiPKI RCA's operation.

 When installing software used by HiPKI RCA to the system for the first time, HiPKI RCA verifies that the software is the correct version without any modifications and is supplied by the software vendor.
 After the installation is complete, HiPKI RCA shall check the integrity of CA software during each use and shall regularly perform a scan by using tools including anti-virus software and malware removal tool.